Keep your texts visible

 Consumers tend to be more selective about which brands' SMS programs they subscribe to, because they typically only have one phone number.
 While the resulting distribution list may be smaller, it's also made up of the most dedicated and captive audience members—the ones who explicitly opted in to hear directly from the brands they love.

 Because SMS subscribers tend to be a brand’s most engaged shoppers, you can have a lot of fun tailoring your messaging to reflect this.
-For example, using SMS marketing to drop VIP perks or early access to sales is a super effective way to spend your SMS marketing dollars (our personalized text messaging platform drives $55 in sales for every $1 spent).
+For example, using SMS marketing to drop VIP perks or early access to sales is a super effective way to spend your SMS marketing dollars.

 How email fits into the equation